X-Plane/xptools/msvc/README.txt

  resave jconfig.vc to jconfig.h

  expat
- just build with the included vsproject file <-all linker errors gone
+ files taken from the the latest expat 2.1.0 installer just build with the included vsproject file <-all linker errors gone make sure that a preprocessor called XML_STATIC is put in there.

  zlib
  you need to have xtools_wed to NOT have ZLIB_WINAPI